-Does Mint or Metro make better use of the T-Mobile network?
+Mint Mobile vs. Metro by T-Mobile: Which carrier should you get?

 Buying in bulk saves money

-There really is no getting around how much money you can save with Mint if you are willing to buy six or more months ahead.
+There really is no getting around how much money you can save with Mint if you are willing to buy six or 12 months.
 If you only need service on one line, Mint stays ahead, although Metro by T-Mobile makes a comeback with its discounts for multiple lines.
-You also get the peace of mind that comes with not worrying about how much data you're using on music streaming.
-Your data is less likely to slow down at the end of the month, which is important to a heavy user.
+Both carriers offer an unlimited plan with 35GB of data before interruption.
+However, while Mint Mobile throttles your data, Metro deprioritizes it meaning you can still get very fast speeds during off-peak hours.

 |Metro by T-Mobile